 Katie Dawson Green, HHP, NMT is a Board Certified Holistic Health Practitioner and Neuromuscular Therapist located at Trinity Holistic Health & Training.
 She is currently studying to further her license in neuromuscular therapy.
+At BetterPT, we’re committed to making sure that your physical therapy booking experience is as seamless as possible.
 Katie’s career began as a collegiate runner and it has evolved into a career, specializing in rehabilitation and restoring function through the use of corrective exercise and postural alignment, nutrition education, sports specific aid, and holistic lifestyle coaching.
+Glycerol is becoming increasing popular among athletes as science continues to refine how we supplement with it.

 “Whenever I feel like exercise, I lie down until the feeling passes.” – Robert Hutchins